 - All applications must be submitted to https://sabcapps.sabah.gov.my/.
 If you do not receive confirmation from us through email after submission, please check your spam or junk mail

 - Completed the application form for transfer licence via our online system

 - Photocopy of Passport or MyKad

 - Letter of support from the Malaysia institution/ organisation/ local collaborator that will collaborate in this research (This is a letter from your local collaborator (based in Sabah) that will collaborate in this research to support your export intention and recommend ways to enhance capacity building of the local institutions.
-This letter must mention their support for your export intention).
+This letter must mention their support and justification for your export intention).

 - You are only allowed to export the type of biological resources including the amount/volume and execute the number of shipment listed in your transfer licence

 - Your local collaborator needs to fill in the Material Transfer Declaration Form to verify the samples before you could export.
 Therefore, you are required to work closely with your local collaborator during this process.